 Total – CA$692.46

 All in all, we’re super happy with our DIY elevator bed.
-RV electric beds that can be raised and lowered open up lots of extra living space in a van or tiny house.
 They’re a great alternative to loft beds that require a ladder or a convertible dinette that needs to be put together every day.
-Hopefully, this information will help you create the bed elevator of your dreams!
+Hopefully, this information will help you create the bed elevator of your dreams – perfect for your tiny house!

 READ NEXT: 10 Beautiful Sprinter Van Conversions To Inspire Your Build

-28 thoughts on “How to Build a CHEAP DIY Elevator Bed for Your Van Conversion”
+29 thoughts on “How to Build a CHEAP DIY Elevator Bed for Van Conversion”

 1. This is fantastic.
 I need to do a little more research but I think I am going to try adopting what you’ve done here.
 Thanks for the walk through.
 I’ll be sure to use your links when I order.
 Happy trails!